 It also recognises and validates local tradition and custom.
 Maybe it was a family legend that Phelips wanted a representation of.
 Perhaps he was exercising some humility in a house presenting the latest taste and class distinction.
 Maybe he was appealing to the village elders in Somerset that they have the responsibility and right to keep their communities in order and implement their forms of justice.

 Parochial control had certainly been high on the agenda of William Cecil as he implemented reform under Elizabeth I following The Elizabethan Settlement of 1559.

 Phelips’s great hall strangely represents social inclusivity.
 At one end is the elaborate screen with the latest Renaissance ornamentation designs which would have appealed to his peers and those higher up in society.
 At the other end is the primitive art likely to have been created by local craftsmen.
+It does represent the policing of neighbours by neighbours – a useful tool for governing the behaviour of the population by the elite.
 The plasterwork frieze is a reminder that ordinary folk were considered in this reforming, cultured and intellectual world of early-modern England.

 More, Rebecca, S., ‘Phelips, Sir Edward (c.1555–1614)’, Oxford Dictionary of National Biography, Oxford University Press, 2004; online edn, Jan 2008 <http://www.oxforddnb.com/view/article/22089> [accessed 10 January 2020]